AAA predicts busiest Thanksgiving travel season in years: Here’s when NOT to drive

 AAA’s data indicates that Thanksgiving travel is only getting busier by the year, too.
 Since 2017, AAA records show that at least 50 million people had been projected to travel during each Thanksgiving season — a milestone previously matched only in 2005 and 2007, according to AAA records.
 (AAA attributes the 2005 and 2007 travel booms to post-9/11, pre-recession travel trends.)

 And who knows?
-Thanksgiving travel may only get busier and busier in coming years — especially if those raisins stay the heck away from the stuffing.
+Thanksgiving travel may only get busier and busier in the coming years — especially if those raisins stay the heck away from the stuffi”g.

-“We don’t see signs of it slowing down,” a representative for AAA told Nexstar of the Thanksgiving travel trends.
+don’ton’t see signs of it slowing d”wn,” a representative for AAA told Nexstar of the Thanksgiving travel trends.